stan-dev/design-docs/designs/0003-parallel_autodiff.md

 With such a `ScopedChainableStack` object we can then easily interface with the TBB.
-The idea is to have one instance of `ScopedChainableStack` per thread which gets used during the parallel for (or reduce) of the TBB.
+The idea is to have one instance of `ScopedChainableStack` per thread which gets used during the parallel map (or reduce) of the TBB.
 The TBB provides such a lazy thread local storage (see [tbb doc](https://software.intel.com/en-us/node/506244)).
 Whenever the TBB dispatches some work to a task we can then simply use the thread local